Skip to main content

 3. Check the council got your application

-Make sure the council receives your application and has all the right information.
+Make sure the council gets your application and all the right information.

-Most councils send a letter or email to say they have received your application.
+Most councils send a letter or email to say they got your application.

 4. Keep your original documents

-The housing benefit team will want the original of important documents such as your passport and driving licence, not copies.
+The council's housing benefit team wants to see the originals of important documents like your passport and driver's licence.

-Ask them to make copies for their records and leave you with the originals.
+Ask them to make copies of your original documents and leave you with the originals.

 What to do if your claim is delayed